 In most patients, postoperative pain is easily managed with oral pain medications.
 You will receive prescriptions for pain medications prior to surgery.
 In addition to pain medication, you will receive medication to address any postoperative nausea.
 In most cases the bruising subsides within the first week.
 You can assist in reducing postoperative swelling by keeping your head elevated while at rest for the first 5-7 days.

 Initially, you may experience some numbness associated with the skin adjacent to the incisions and along the neck.
 In addition, some patients may experience some weakness in the facial muscles adjacent to the lips and mouth.
 In most cases, the numbness and weakness resolves within a few weeks.
 In rare cases, it takes 6 months or longer for the numbness or muscle weakness to resolve.

 As the initial surgical swelling resolves, your new rejuvenated neck will become more evident.
 You will notice a more youthful neck with improved definition along the junction of the neck and jawline.
 Please remember that it may take up to 3 months for swelling to completely resolve.

 Complications of Neck Lift Surgery

-Neck lifts performed by qualified Board Certified Plastic Surgeons such as Dr. Neil Zemmel are rarely associated with complications.
+Neck lifts performed by qualified Plastic Surgeons such as Dr. Neil Zemmel or Dr. Kasandra Dassoulas are rarely associated with complications.
 The most common complications are hematomas (blood collections deep to the surgical incision) and temporary the temporary facial numbness and weakness, described above.
 Rarely, permanent nerve injury occurs that may require correction with additional surgical procedures.